TAugustL/tic-tac-tie/README.md

   X:
 ```

-<p>After entering your number you will see your symbol on the assigned square appear on the field (e.g. for 5).</p>
+<p>After entering your number you will see your symbol appear on the assigned square (e.g. for 5).</p>

 ```
    1 │ 2 │ 3